About Us

 APT History

 The Association of Philadelphia Tour Guides (APT) was founded in 2008 to bring professional and volunteer guides together, to act as a voice for our membership, and to ensure a high quality experience for every visitor in our city.
-The Association conducts the Education and Certification Program for Philadelphia city guides.
-APT, with a membership of 128 as of December 2019, is a Pennsylvania non-profit organization.
+APT conducts a robust education program and certifies Philadelphia city guides.
+APT, with a membership of over 230 individual and corporate members in early 2026, is a Pennsylvania 501(c)6 nonprofit organization.

 Philadelphia tour guides take great pride in the services they provide to visitors and local residents exploring the rich historical, architectural, and cultural resources of Philadelphia.